RUTLAND, VERMONT

 Tom Fagan

 Tom invited the Avengers to the 11th Annual Rutland Parade and they, the Lady Liberators, and the Masters of Evil fought there.
-He would invite them again in subsequent years; during one year Loki took control of Tom and the Juggernaut crashed his post-parade party and almost stole a car while fleeing; in a later year the Collector impersonated him briefly before being stopped by the Avengers, and afterwards an apparently brain-damaged Loki was placed in Fagan's care, though this was later revealed to not truly be Loki (a revelation which led to Fagan's briefly being held on kidnapping charges, though the Avengers soon cleared him).
+He would invite them again in subsequent years; during one year Loki took control of Tom and the Juggernaut crashed his post-parade party and almost stole a car while fleeing.
+In a later year, the Collector impersonated Tom briefly before being stopped by the Avengers, and afterwards an apparently brain-damaged Loki was placed in Fagan's care, though this was later revealed to not truly be Loki (a revelation which led to Fagan's briefly being held on kidnapping charges, though the Avengers soon cleared him).

 images: (without ads)